How the Black Bay lives on through its most popular diver’s watch

 Reference 7016 and 7021 heralded the start of the line’s turning point.
 Both models were now no longer powered by the Fleurier calibre 360, but rather with the ETA movement 2483 or ETA calibre 2484, as the Ref.
 7021 had an additional calendar function.
 Striking new features included a two-coloured date window at 3 o’clock, changing from red to black depending on the numbers.
 Furthermore, the TUDOR rose no longer featured on the dial, which had been inspired by the historic English royal family.
 Rather, the dial now displayed a coat of arms, representing resilience and reliability.

 TUDOR offered four variations with differing dials and bezels in blue or black, Snowflake or Submariner hands, and square or round indices.
-The blue version was even ordered for the French navy directly from the TUDOR catalogue – and rather than requesting a specially made version, the model requested was identical to the commercial model.
+The blue version was ordered for the French Marine Nationale directly from the TUDOR catalogue – and rather than requesting a specially made version, the model requested was identical to the commercial model.

 1989 TUDOR makes great strides on its own